 When it comes to establishing grass seed, timing is everything.
 Cool season grasses (such as Kentucky bluegrass, ryegrass, and fescue) need to be planted in the spring or early fall.
 These types of grass seed are hearty and lush (that’s why we put them in our BarkYard™ products) -- but they won’t germinate well in extreme temperatures, so planting in the heat of summer or after the frost sets in won’t yield the best results.

-Warm season grasses (such as bahia and bermudagrass) need to be planted in the late spring or early fall.
+Warm season grasses (such as bahia and bermudagrass) need to be planted in the late spring or early summer.
 If you live in a region where temperatures are hot and dry, drought-resistant warm season grasses are the seed varieties you should be reaching for.
 Warm season grasses do most of their growing in the peak heat of summer, when temperatures are between 75 and 90 degrees Fahrenheit.

 Bottom line: If you’re patching or filling out your lawn with BarkYard™ products, spreading seed in the spring or in fall before the frost will yield the best result.
 If you’re seeding your entire lawn, be aware of the variety of grass that you’re working with and follow best practices according to that species.